imtbl/hydrus-server-docker/README.md

 ```zsh
 user@local:~$ docker run -p 45870:45870 -p 45871:45871 -p 45872:45872 -v hydrus-server-data:/data -d mserajnik/hydrus-server-docker
 ```

+Specifying the same named volume every time a container is created gives each of these instances access to the same persisted data.

+Of course, using a bind mount instead of a named volume is also possible but for performance reasons only recommended if you need easy access to the data on the host machine.

 ### Additional configuration when building